-Chamomile Benefits for Dogs
+Chamomile Benefits to Dogs

 We all know that chamomile tea has calming effects, and if you cannot sleep at night, a hot cup of chamomile tea may just be the thing that can lead you into slumberland.
-But did you know that chamomile benefits our dogs as well?

 A strong infusion of chamomile has medicinal properties, such as antimicrobial, antiseptic, antispasmodic, and anti-inflammatory.
 It can be used to heal wounds, relieve pain, and calm an upset tummy.